budh333/UnSilence_VOC/data/README.md

   </figcaption>
 </figure>

-## Noteworthy
+[//]: # (## Noteworthy

 When annotators encounter a fragment of text that reveals some interesting information, it is tagged under this entity.
 Additionally a comment may be left under the “Note” section of any annotation.
-For instance the note left for the noteworthy annotation may state the correct spelling, and why the annotator found the phrase noteworthy.
+For instance the note left for the noteworthy annotation may state the correct spelling, and why the annotator found the phrase noteworthy.)

 <figure>
   <img src="../images/noteworthy_edit.png" width="450" height="60">